nutechsoftware/alarmdecoder-smartthings/README.md

     6. Enter the alarm code you'd like to use to arm/disarm your panel.
     7. Select your panel type.
     8. Zone sensors may be configured to open and close themselves when a zone is faulted.
 For example, specifying zone 7 for Zonetracker Sensor #1 would trip that sensor whenever zone 7 is faulted.
+    9. Use **graph.api.smartthings.com** and modify the device type in the device editor.
+If the application needs the device to be a Smoke Alarm then change its device type to **AlarmDecoder virtual smoke alarm** in the device editor.
 * Using **graph.api.smartthings.com**
     1. Login to your SmartThings graph web-based IDE.
     2. Select **My Devices**